 The Chevrolet Motor Company (Corvette Division) has also licensed Jacobs’ work.
 Other licensors of his work include Mattel: Hot Wheels Race Team working with Kyle Petty; the Marilyn Monroe Estate, where he created images for their wine label, Marilyn Merlot; and Elvis Presley Enterprises, creating images for their wine label, Elvis Presley.

 Scott Jacobs appeared on the ABC television show “Secret Millionaire.”
 The show located successful businesspeople who are willing to go undercover for a whole week and work among people living in poverty.
-Jacobs ended his episode of the show by giving away hundreds of thousands of dollars to needy people and organizations he encountered.
+Jacobs ended his show’s episode by giving away hundreds of thousands of dollars to needy people and organizations he encountered.
 He has become a multi-millionaire and internationally known artist through his art and niche.
 His success allows him to do extraordinary things with his money for his family and others.

 Marketing Wildlife Art Without the Frills

 Dave Chapple is an artist who carved out a successful career in the wildlife market niche.
-For more than a decade, with a single artist representative, he sold directly to Ducks Unlimited, other conservation groups, and hunters.
+For more than a decade, he sold directly to Ducks Unlimited with a single artist representative, other conservation groups, and hunters.
 Together, they marketed his realistic paintings, etchings of ducks, and other wildlife scenes.
-Although he was selling enough art to earn around $100,000 annually, and additionally paying his rep about half that much during that time, outside of his tiny niche, few in the art world knew him.
+Although he was selling enough art to earn around $100,000 annually and paying his rep about half that much during that time, outside of his tiny niche, few in the art world knew him.

 Chapple was not looking for the limelight.
 He loved making his type of art.
 He had found a niche that worked for him.
 Follow your passion for finding your profitable niche.
 Start by creating work that sells and that you love to create.
 It is entirely possible that only your niche will know you, and you will still enjoy an enriching career.